Art Kane: Life and career

 In the book De Lorean: Stainless Steel Illusion, Kane is credited for the photograph of John DeLorean with the DeLorean sports car, used in the only magazine advertisement the company ever ran.
 In 1989, the Art Kane Photo Workshops were created in Cape May, New Jersey.
 They were week-long workshops with notable photographers.

 Examples of Kane's work can be found in the permanent collections of the Museum of Modern Art and Metropolitan Museum of Art in New York.
 Amongst his many awards, he was named Photographer of the Year by the American Society of Magazine Photographers (ASMP) in 1964, and was the recipient of an ASMP Lifetime Achievement Award in 1984.
-A compilation of his work was published in 2014, and a book produced to mark the 60th anniversary of A Great Day in Harlem in 2018, with forewards by Quincy Jones and Benny Golson.
+A compilation of his work was published in 2014, and a book produced to mark the 60th anniversary of A Great Day in Harlem in 2018, with forewords by Quincy Jones and Benny Golson.

-In 1995, Kane, 69, died of a self-inflicted gunshot at his former wife's house in Garrard County, Kentucky.
-The drummer Jonathan Kane is his son.
+In 1995, Kane, 69, died of a self-inflicted gunshot at his former wife Millicent Kane's house in Garrard County, Kentucky.
+In addition to the drummer Jonathan Kane, his children also included sons Nikolas and Anthony.